VitJRBOG/TextChanger/README.md

 # TextChanger
-Console client for change of symbols in the text from clipboard.
+Console client for change of symbols and correct of mistakes in the text from clipboard.